daniffig/yorick/LOGO_SETUP_GUIDE.md

-# Logo Setup Guide for Yorick Funeral Notices
+# Logo Setup Guide for Funebres en La Plata

 This guide explains how to add your PNG logo as a favicon and for social media embeds.